The Iglu Guide | Blog

 3. Organise your study space

 Try to create a dedicated study area that you can use for an ongoing period of time.
-If you live in a shared environment, this is still possible to achieve – just keep a pair of headphones at hand.
-If you repeatedly work in the same area it helps to establish a routine, and means that you can leave your books spread out with your notes and filing all at hand.
+If you live in a shared environment, this is still possible to achieve – just keep a pair of noise-cancelling headphones at hand.
+Working in the same area helps to establish a routine, and means that you can leave your books spread out with your notes and filing all at hand.
 Ensure that you have a good wi-fi reception and work in a well-lit area.
 Natural light and a view are added bonuses as they improve your mood and help to reduce stress levels.
 The more pleasant your study space feels, the more time you will spend there.
 If you have difficulty setting up a regular space, look to other resources such as the library or communal study areas in your accommodation for alternatives.

 4. Avoid distractions